Home » Articles » What you need to know about software license

 Get 3 free quotes 2,300+ BPO SUPPLIERS

 For the end-user, a software license encompasses legally binding definitions incorporated in its distributions and its use.
-As for end-user rights, it contains information regarding warranties, liabilities, and its installation.

 Software license: definition

-Users that acquire software will generally be required to comply and accept an End User License Agreement (EULA).
 A EULA is a written contract constituting the legal definitions of the relationship between the provider (licensor) and the end-user (licensee).

-For cloud-based applications, specifically, software as a service (SaaS), the software license usually includes the following:
+For cloud-based applications, specifically software as a service (SaaS), the software license usually includes the following:

-• The period of the agreement.
+• Period of the agreement

-• Monthly or annual charges (per end-user).
+• Monthly or annual charges (per end-user)

-• Terms of cancellation of the agreement.
+• Terms of cancellation of the agreement

-• Recovery of any specific changes done (if canceled during the agreement).
+• Recovery of any specific changes done (if canceled during the agreement)

 Meanwhile, the cost of a software license depends on the kind of software, the overall cost of software development, and how it is provided to the user.